clemsos/writings/_quora/2015-04-04-I-was-asked-to-make-a-short-4-minute-documentary-on-Shenzhen-China-Are-there-any-particular-topics-or-issues-I-should-address-within-the-documentary.md

 title: |
     I was asked to make a short 4 minute documentary on Shenzhen, China.
-Are there any particular topics or issues I should address within the documentary? - Quora
+Are there any particular topics or issues I should address within the documentary?
 ---

 Try the \"Shenzhen, capital of the Made in China\" angle.
 Find a